Microbial community and hemorrhoids

 Rectum-relevant consequence

-Since stool consistency is primarily determined,
+Since stool consistency is a decisive factor,

 • how strongly it must be pressed